 If you look at how the DSM organizes the ten personality disorders, then you’ll notice that they use key features to put them in groups called clusters.
-The group that is of interest to us is cluster B, Figure 1 below, that uses the characterization of dramatic and erratic behavior to describe the four disorders: BPD, HPD, ASPD and NPD.
+The group that is of interest to us is cluster B, Figure 1 below, which uses the characterization of dramatic and erratic behavior to describe the four disorders: BPD, HPD, ASPD, and NPD.

-This behavior described seems to be similar to impulsiveness which means to have little control over behavior and emotions, but phrasing the behavior as dramatic and erratic seems to add nuances while avoiding unwanted connotations.
+This behavior described seems to be similar to impulsiveness which means having little control over behavior and emotions, but phrasing the behavior as dramatic and erratic seems to add nuances while avoiding unwanted connotations.

 The “Cluster B” personality disorders are characterized by dramatic or erratic behavior.
 People who have a personality disorder from this cluster tend to either experience very intense emotions or engage in extremely impulsive, theatrical, promiscuous, or law-breaking behaviors.

 - Borderline Personality Disorder (BPD) is characterized by emotional instability, intense interpersonal relationships, and impulsive behaviors.

 - Histrionic Personality Disorder (HPD) features a need to always be the center of attention that often leads to socially inappropriate behavior in order to get attention.
 People with this disorder may have frequent mood swings as well.

 - Antisocial Personality Disorder (ASPD) tends to show up in childhood, unlike most other personality disorders that don’t appear until adolescence or young adulthood.
 Symptoms include a disregard for rules and social norms and a lack of empathy for other people.
 [This “umbrella” term of Antisocial Personality Disorder includes the traits of sociopathy and psychopathy.]